astashov/liftosaur/blog/docs/index.md

 If you don't want warmups at all, you can specify `warmup: none`:

 {% plannercode %}
-Squat / 5x5 / warmup: none
+Squat, Barbell / 5x5 / warmup: none
 {% endplannercode %}

 ### Progressive overload